cioraneanu/firefly-pico/docs/installation.md

 # Installation

 ## 1. Docker (recommended)
-0. The Firefly-Pico docker image comes in 2 flavors:
+1. Choose your preferred docker image flavor:

-- **:latest** - Regular updates
+- **:latest** - Stable, less frequent updates
-- **:dev** - Latest features, frequent updates
+- **:dev** - Cutting edge, latest features

-1. Pick a docker-compose as a starting point:
+2. Pick a docker-compose as a starting point:
   - [Pico only](../docker-compose.pico.yml) (If you already have Firefly installed).
     - Change `FIREFLY_URL`
   - [Pico + Firefly](../docker-compose.pico+firefly.yml) (If you want an easy 2 in 1)